 Recommendations if you go with children

-You should take into account all the recommendations I left you in the previous segment, especially that of carrying water.
-Since the little ones have an inexhaustible energy! and they will need to hydrate themselves.
+You should take into account all the recommendations I left you in the previous segment, especially that of bringing water, since the little ones have inexhaustible energy and they will need to hydrate themselves.

-The park allows you to practice sports and games, so you can bring a ball, racquets, or any other sporting instrument to play with the kids.
+The park allows you to play sports and games, so you can bring a ball, racquets or any other sporting instrument for them to play with.

-Finally, if you have bought your tickets to enter the Borghese gallery you can take your children to the San Carlino puppet theater.
-This show features Pulcinella, this is a popular puppet character that was created in Naples.
+Finally, if you have bought your tickets to enter the Borghese Gallery, you can take your children to the San Carlino puppet theater.
+This show features Pulcinella, a popular puppet character that was created in Naples.
 This attraction was designed to entertain the little ones while the adults view the art gallery.

-Both in this wonderful park and all over Rome there are many activities you can plan with your children.
-Therefore, I would like to invite you to read my guide on 10things to do in Rome with kids.
+Both in this wonderful park and throughout Rome there are many activities you can plan with your children.
+So, I want to invite you to read my guide on 10 things to do in Rome with kids.

 General information about Villa Borghese

-- How to get there?
-You can take the bus, streetcar or subway.
-If you decide to take the subway you can read the following guide to the subway in Rome.
-Outside the park there are several stops from where you can disembark and simply walk to any of the entrances.
+- How to get there: you can take the bus, streetcar or subway.
+If you decide to take the subway you can read the following guide to the Rome subway.
+Outside the park there are several stops from where you can get off and simply walk to any of the entrances.

 - Address: Piazzale Napoleone I, 00197 Roma RM, Italy.

-- Hours: The gardens are open Monday through Friday, all day, until sunset.
+- Hours: the gardens are open Monday to Friday, all day, until sunset.

 If you want to visit Rome at some point, or you are already planning everything, I hope you have a happy vacation!
-Enjoy all the history and scenery you will find there.
+Enjoy all the history and sights you will find there.